DJMF2015/project_work/week2/day03/ReadMe.md

 #### Why is all of the 'puts'-ing in one viewer class?

 The Viewer class is responsible for the separation of the View from the rest of the model and controller.
 The ‘puts’ enable a way to output visually the questions and answer to the user in the terminal.
-It prevents the rest of the game logic getting tangled up with what is responsible for just the View alone and easier to refactor or modify.
+It prevents the rest of the game logic getting tangled up with what is responsible for specifically the View and easier to refactor or modify.

 #### Are there any parts you don't understand?
 One line or method I was a little unclear of was on validate_movement() in Game class – specifically the line  :